iwburns/log-monster/DESIGN.md

 ## Endpoints

-Each logging level should have its own endpoint so that misuse is obvious (a 404) response.
+Each logging level should have its own endpoint so that misuse is obvious (a 404 response).
 Each endpoint should be identical in all other respects.

 Each endpoint should accept data in the following format: